Welcome to our newsletter. It is the wish of the Management Committee to be able to inform all of our plot holders of the latest news

 Please help us to help you, send your email address via our contact link.

-We do not share email addresses to any third party.
+We do not share email addresses with any third party.

 Now is a good time to take on a new plot, it gives you time to plan and prepare in good time for the new season.
 This way you can start your planting schedule from January onward with the main planting season starting in March.